 The budget-friendly home renovation plan

-With historically low interest rates, there are plenty of good reasons to remodel your home, from fixing a flaw to converting a room into a work-from-home office to potentially boosting its overall value.
+There are plenty of good reasons to remodel your home, from fixing a flaw to converting a room into a work-from-home office to potentially boosting its overall value.

 But before you begin construction, consider costs, contractors, and just how long the work will last.
 This step-by-step guide can help you plan your home improvement project while keeping you right on budget.